MichelleW1234/Arcade/README.md

-Must be run in terminal
+Must be run in terminal \n
 command: npm run dev